-Delegations of authority within Daramalan College are intended to achieve four objectives:
+Delegations of authority within Daramalan College are intended to achieve our objectives:

-- 1. to ensure the efficiency and effectiveness of the College's administrative processes; - 2. to ensure that the appropriate officers have been provided with the level of authority necessary to discharge their responsibilities; - 3. to ensure that delegated authority is exercised by the most appropriate and best-informed individuals within the College; and - 4. to ensure internal controls are effective.
+- 1. to ensure the efficiency and effectiveness of the College's advinistrative processes; - 2. to ensure that the appropriate officers have been provided with the level of authority necessary to discharge their responsibilities; - 3. to ensure that delegated authority is exercised by the most appropriate and best-informed individuals within the College; and - 4. to ensure internal controls are effective.

-Delegations are a key element in effective governance and management of Daramalan College and provide formal authority to particular staff to commit the College and/or incur liabilities for the College.
+Delegations are a key element in effective govenance and management of Daramalan College and provide formal authority to particular su ff locorimit the College and/or incur liabilities for the College.
 The policy is based on the Gospel values of stewardship, integrity and service.

-The Board of Daramalan College is responsible for over-sighting the management of the College.
+The Board of Daramalan allegers responsible for over-sighting the management of the College.